nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 the probability assigned to those predictions will be higher.
 For example, the simple chain structure can only predict one species-response combination-- and it makes that prediction 100% of the time.
-However, another interpretation of this high probability is that the structure is too simple to predict alternatives.
+However, another interpretation is that a food chain is too simple to predict alternatives.
-If the purpose of using Qualitative Modelling to support decision-making is a cautious one --- to warn us about what might possibly go wrong when we interfere with ecosystems --- then we should not favour models that predict fewer possibilities without a compelling reason to do so.
+If the purpose of using Qualitative Modelling to support decision-making is a cautious one --- to warn us about what might possibly go wrong when we interfere with ecosystems --- then we should not favour models that warn us about fewer possible outcomes without a compelling reason to do so.

-There is no obvious reason to presuppose that real ecological systems have a tendency to structure themselves to be simple.
+There is no obvious reason why real ecological systems might have a tendency to structure themselves to be simple.
-The thought experiment shows that a food-chain structure will always have the maximum likelihood.
-Although the thought experiment is contrived, it demonstrates that there is something paradoxical about using likelihood as the sole criterion to resolve structural uncertainty.
-This conclusion is reinforced by our replication of the simulation experiment where incorrect simpler structures were given a higher P score than several of the more complex structures (i.e. structures 1, 6, 8, 10)
---- a result attributable to the fact that the method disadvantages structurally-complex networks.

 Nevertheless, one might argue that favouring structurally simpler networks is in accordance with the Principle of Parsimony.
 This is a philosophically complicated topic